perwin/pyimfit/README.md

 * Numpy
 * Scipy

-* Astropy -- not strictly required; mainly useful for reading in FITS files as numpy arrays
+Astropy is also useful for reading in FITS files as numpy arrays (and is required by the unit tests).

 ### Standard Installation: Linux